-What’s your priority business goal for 2017?
+What’s your priority business goal for this year?
 Do you have one or are you still feeling a little unclear about what you want to achieve in your business?

 If you’re unclear about what you want to achieve in your business, download a FREE copy of the Ideal Business Workbook – Work through all of the exercises and if you have any questions or need guidance, ask in the comments below.

-Make a list of all the things you want to achieve in 2017.
+Make a list of all the things you want to achieve this year.

 Starting at the top of the list, simply work through them in order comparing two at a time.
 Simply ask “Which goal is more important?”